 COVID-19 may also influence incidence rates.
 Referrals for suspected cancer dropped sharply in many countries around the world due to the impact of pandemic lockdowns and social isolation requirements.
 Australia subsequently reported a reduction in cancer incidence, with cancer referrals falling by up to 30% in 2020 compared to 2019, while the pathology sector has seen a 50% drop in routine testing.6

-Cancer screening services in many countries were cancelled, meaning that a significant number of early-stage cancers were left undetected.
-A survey by the American Cancer Society reported that 27% of patients undergoing active treatment experienced delays and revealed a major decline in the numbers of patients with diagnosed or suspected cancer who continued attending healthcare facilities to receive services during the pandemic.7 Although the direct impact of the pandemic on cancer diagnosis and outcomes is yet to be determined, it is likely that delays in screening and referrals will lead to skin cancers being identified at a later histological stage.
+Cancer screening services in many countries were canceled, meaning that a significant number of early-stage cancers were left undetected.
+A survey by the American Cancer Society reported that 27% of patients undergoing active treatment experienced delays and revealed a major decline in the number of patients with diagnosed or suspected cancer who continued attending healthcare facilities to receive services during the pandemic.7 Although the direct impact of the pandemic on cancer diagnosis and outcomes is yet to be determined, it is likely that delays in screening and referrals will lead to skin cancers being identified at a later histological stage.
 For individuals diagnosed at local stage, five-year survival is 99.5% but this falls to 31.9% with distant spread.5

 It is critical for claims assessors to understand the causes of malignant skin cancers, different histological types and stages, methods of diagnosis, and treatment options.
 Insurance companies can expect to see an increasing number of claims for life and critical illness cover arising from malignant skin cancer, particularly in older age groups.
 Continued efforts to increase screening uptake and control risk factors such as UVR exposure should remain a priority across the globe.